Príncipe: Settlements

 Príncipe has one town, Santo António, and an airport (IATA code: PCP, ICAO: FPPR).
 Some other smaller settlements are Sundy and Porto Real.

 Demographics

 Portuguese is the official and main language of the island.
 Portuguese creoles are also spoken: Principense or Lunguyê and, in some scale, Forro are also spoken.

 In 1771, Príncipe had a population of 5,850: 111 whites, 165 free mulattoes, 6 mulatto slaves, 900 free blacks, and 4,668 black slaves.
 In 1875, the year when slavery was officially abolished in the archipelago, Príncipe's population had dropped to only 1,946, of whom 45 were Europeans, 1,521 were free natives, and 380 were freemen.

+In 2018, Príncipe had a population of 8,420 people.

 Nature

 In 2006, the Parque Natural Obô do Príncipe was established, covering the mountainous, densely forested and uninhabited southern part of the island of Príncipe.
 There are numerous endemic species of fauna on Príncipe, including birds such as the Principe scops owl, the Príncipe kingfisher, Príncipe seedeater, Principe starling, Príncipe sunbird, Dohrn's thrush-babbler and the Príncipe weaver.
 The Príncipe white-eye also occurs on São Tomé.
 Geckos include the Príncipe gecko, frogs include the palm forest tree frog and the Príncipe puddle frog.
 Marine fauna includes Muricopsis principensis, a mollusc and the West African mud turtle.